Particle Output Data

 Exit Statistics and Residence Time Data

 M-Star automatically tracks particles that leave the domain and records exit statistics for residence time analysis.
 A unique particle exit file is written for each particle family with a filename coupled to the dynamic particle family name.
 For each particle that exits the system, this file presents an accumulated list of the exiting the Particle ID, time added, exit time and location, and key particle properties.
-This data is useful for computing particle residence time distributions (RTDs), exit age distributions outlet composition, and pathway behavior
+This data is useful for computing particle residence time distributions (RTDs), exit age distributions outlet composition, and pathway behavior.

 Nearest-Neighbor Distance

 M-Star computes nearest-neighbor distance to quantify how well particles are dispersed.
 This output is enabled using the Compute Nearest Neighbor Distribution option.
 Each particle is assigned a scalar value equal to the distance to its closest neighboring particle.
 This is stored directly in the .vtp particle output files and can be visualized as a color on each particle.
-M-Star also reports ensemble statistics of nearest-neighbor spacing, including the mean nearest neighbor distance, and the distribution of nearest neighbor distances.
-See additional discussion in Theory: Nearest Neighbor Distribution.

 Particle Screens

 In addition to tracking particles throughout the full domain, M-Star allows you to define particle screens on Output Planes.
 A particle screen records the moment when a particle crosses a specified plane and captures its state at that instant.
-This provides a way to measure particle fluxes and spatial distributions along specific planes in the system.
-When a particle crosses the screen, its landpoint (the intersection point with the plane) is recorded and written as a new particle dataset.
-These particle-resolved screen datasets are exported as binary VTP files for visualization and analysis in M-Star Post.
-The name of each output file is automatically linked to the Axis Direction and Intercept Value used to define the output plane.
+This provides a mechanism for measuring local particle fluxes and spatial landing-point distributions along selected planes within the system.
+When a particle crosses the screen, its landing point (the intersection with the plane) is recorded and written as a new particle dataset.
+In addition, these landing events are tracked on a per-voxel basis within the corresponding Output Plane and written as an additional field variable in the VTK output.